Guidance on how you can keep safe and what rules are in place to protect people at alert level 4.

 Yes, but this form of childcare should only be used when no other methods are available.
 Children should not be cared for outside of their home if they are ill, or by anyone who is ill.

-I am a parent of a young baby, am I able to form a support bubble?
+I am a parent of a young child, am I able to form a support bubble?

-At alert level 4, we have had to suspend the ability to form extended households, and only single parents or single households are able to form support bubbles with another household.
+At alert level 4, we have had to suspend the ability to form extended households and only parents of children under the age of one, single parents or single households are able to form support bubbles with another household.

 Even though this extra support is permitted, we cannot over-state the seriousness of the situation regarding the spread of coronavirus fuelled by the new variant, and would ask that everyone thinks carefully about the most sensible thing to do to protect their family, friends and community, rather than just thinking about what the law allows them to do.
 If you do require extra help or support from family or friends, you should minimise the number of people you engage with for support, and the number of meetings, as much as possible.

-I live alone or am a single parent, so I am allowed to form a support bubble – does it have to be with a household in my local area?
+I live alone or am a single parent, or parent of a child under one, so I am allowed to form a support bubble – does it have to be with a household in my local area?

 There are no rules saying your support bubble has to be with someone in your local authority area, or within any set distance of your home.
 There are also no rules preventing support bubbles being formed with households outside Wales, and we recognise these may be the right answer for people living close to a border.